Shufflepuck/MacAdminsDoc/Profiles-and-Settings/OS-X-Updates.rst

 Deploying
 ---------

-As of 2015.12.14, deploying com.apple.commerce doesn't work as profiles.
-You can use this `script <https://github.com/74bit/74bit_scripts/blob/master/enableOSXAutomaticUpdates/enableOSXAutomaticUpdates.sh>`_.
+As of 2017.07.27, deploying com.apple.commerce settings via profile is unpredictable.
+Forcing the settings to "false" appears to work, but forcing the settings to "true" does not.
+For maximum reliablity, use a `script <https://github.com/74bit/74bit_scripts/blob/master/enableOSXAutomaticUpdates/enableOSXAutomaticUpdates.sh>`_.

 With Casper Suite
 ^^^^^^^^^^^^^^^^^